loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

   : *(square ~ A times.circle ~(square~A))
 $

-Because $f'$ is a stack, and a free variable in $lambda y. f'(y)$, $"pairvars"$ does not need to construct a newstack.
-Transforming the program would yield the following:
+Because the closure $lambda y. f'(y)$ contains the stack $f'$, $"pairvars"$ does not need to construct a newstack.
+Transforming the program would yield the
+following:

 /*
 \ b,c -> let #d = b;